coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 is independent but complementary to the main elimination principles of extraction (logical parts and types).

-.. cmd:: Extraction Implicit @qualid [ {* {| @ident | @integer } } ]
+.. cmd:: Extraction Implicit qualid [ {* {| ident | integer } } ]

    Declares some arguments of
-   :token:`qualid` as implicit, meaning that they are useless in extracted code.
+   :n:`qualid` as implicit, meaning that they are useless in extracted code.
    The extracted code will omit these arguments.
-   Here :token:`qualid` can be
+   Here :n:`qualid` can be
-   any function or inductive constructor, and the :token:`ident`\s are the names of the useless arguments.
-Arguments can can also be identified positionally by :token:`integer`\s starting from 1.
+   any function or inductive constructor, and the :n:`ident`\s are the names of the useless arguments.
+Arguments can can also be identified positionally by :n:`integer`\s starting from 1.

-When an actual extraction takes place, an error is normally raised if the :cmd:`Extraction Implicit` declarations cannot be honored, that is if any of the implicit arguments still occurs in the final code.
+When an actual extraction takes place, an error is normally raised if the ``Extraction Implicit`` declarations cannot be honored, that is if any of the implicit arguments still occurs in the final code.
 This behavior can be relaxed via the following flag:

 .. flag:: Extraction SafeImplicits

    Default is on.
-When this :term:`flag` is off, a warning is emitted instead of an error if some implicit arguments still occur in the final code of an extraction.
+When this flag is off, a warning is emitted instead of an error if some implicit arguments still occur in the final code of an extraction.
 This way, the extracted code may be obtained nonetheless and reviewed manually to locate the source of the issue